Texas rabbi: Captor grew "belligerent" late in standoff

 Colleyville, a community of about 26,000 people, is about 15 miles (23 kilometers) northeast of Fort Worth.
 By Sunday morning, the police perimeter around the synagogue had shrunk to half a block in either direction and FBI agents could be seen going in and out of the building.
 A sign saying “Love” — with the “o” replaced with a Star of David — was planted in a neighbor’s lawn.

-Congregation Beth Israel is led by Rabbi Charlie Cytron-Walker, who was among the four hostages.
-He declined to speak at length to a reporter outside his home on Sunday, telling an Associated Press reporter: “It’s a little overwhelming as your can imagine.
-It was not fun yesterday.”
+Reached outside his home Sunday, Cytron-Walker declined to speak at length about the episode.
+“It’s a little overwhelming as your can imagine.
+It was not fun yesterday," he told the AP.

 Andrew Marc Paley, a Dallas rabbi who was called to the scene to help families and hostages upon their release, said Cytron-Walker acted as a calm and comforting presence.
 The first hostage was released shortly after 5 p.m.
 That was around the time food was delivered to those inside the synagogue, but Paley said he did not know if it was part of the negotiations.